dasteihn/minifftw/README.md

 ## Building

+### Conventional Targets

 - `make normal` for a wrapper around the serial FFTW
 - `make mpi` for a wrapper around the MPI-FFTW, usable i.e. on clusters

+### Linux Clusters

+See in /clusters/ for a list of the supported clusters.
+The folder also contains sub-READMEs which are customized to the cluster.

+To build, run from the main folder:

+`make <cluster>` or `make <cluster>-mpi`

 ## Usage